OceanInsight/biblioteca/books/README.md

 The 6 Types of Working Genius:
-A Better Way to Understand Your Gifts, Your Frustrations, and Your Team

-Patrick M. Lencioni
+A Better Way to Understand Your Gifts, Your Frustrations, and Your Team Patrick M. Lencioni

+Principles: Life and Work
+Ray Dalio
+Author is the founder of Bridgewater Associates, one of the biggest hedge funds in the world